edarioq/udacity-front-end-developer/README.md

 If you'd like to see all projects live, the repo is hosted with [Github Pages](https://edarioq.github.io/udacity-front-end-developer/)

+To run locally, first use `npm install` to install dependcies, then `gulp` to fire up the local server.
+Enjoy!

 This is the repo for the completion of the course over at **Udacity**.
 The contents are:

 1. MockUp Article